 After we all sufficiently gathered, we "buffed up" and started "pulling."
 "Buffing" is the term used to describe the act of casting beneficial spells on other characters.
 "Pulling" is used to describe grabbing the initial attention of monsters which are found standing around at pre-set locations in the world.
 Once their attention was caught, they charged towards whoever did the pulling.
-The first encounter in MC is with two Molten Giants who guard a bridge into the rest of the dungeon.
-One could argue that 40 of us versus two giants was not really fair, and watching us fight them after we had been fighting them every session for 6 months would support that argument, but, like most encounters in World of Warcraft, we had to learn how to approach the fight and what roles each different character class should play.
+The first encounter in MC is with two Molten Giants who guard a bridge into the rest of the dungeon (see Figure 2).
+Like most encounters in World of Warcraft, we initially had to learn how to approach the fight and what roles each different character class should play.
 For example, usually warriors were assigned "tank" duty where they drew and kept the attention ("aggro," short for aggravation) of the monsters they were fighting so that healer classes could concentrate on healing the warriors rather than having to keep track of every raid member's Health.
 The warrior class was designed to play the role of holding aggro effectively.
 They can activate abilities which are specifically for angering enemies and keeping aggro (Taunt and Intimidating Shout, for example)-abilities which other character classes lack.
 We usually had about five warriors in our raid group.
+Since most encounters in Molten Core protect them from fire damage.
+These resistances were quantified in-game, like almost every in-game attribute, on a number scale with no theoretical maximum.
+In practice, because resistances are gained through equipment worn and temporary spells, for rogues the maximum tended to be around 250 to 300.

-Since most encounters in Molten Core involve just one or two monsters, we learned to designate two of our warriors to be Main Tanks (MTs), so that all of the warriors were not competing for aggro.
+involve just one or two monsters, we learned to designate two of our warriors to be Main Tanks (MTs), so that all of the warriors were not competing for aggro.
 The healers could then concentrate even more on these two warriors instead of all of the warriors equally.
 Since we had multiple healers, too, we usually divided healing duty among them so that only a set of them were healing the MTs while the rest were either spot-healing the rest of the raid group when necessary or were assigned to heal specific parties in the raid.
 Furthermore, monsters in WoW also have special abilities which they can activate against the players, and part of what we had to learn was the kinds of abilities to expect from each type of monster.